Recruiting & Employment

 The Cincinnati Emergency Communications Center is the 911 and 311 center for Cincinnati, Ohio.

 When you call 911 in the United States, your call is answered by a local Public Safety Answering Point (PSAP), also known as an Emergency Communications Center (ECC).
 In the City of Cincinnati, that PSAP is the city's ECC, which answers all emergency calls for police, fire and emergency medical services.
 The ECC also acts as the 311 center, taking non-emergency calls for City services.
-In addition to the call-taking function, the Cincinnati ECC serves as the dispatch center for the Cincinnati Police Department.
+In addition to the call-taking function, the Cincinnati ECC serves as the dispatch center for the Cincinnati Police Department, Cincinnati Fire Department, Cincinnati Parking Enforcement, and Alternative Response Programs.
 In a typical year, around one million telephone calls pass in and out of the ECC, including around 350,000 received on 911 lines.
 Those calls result in approximately 300,000 police incidents, 16,000 fire incidents, and 60,000 emergency medical incidents each year.

-It takes over 120 people to operate the ECC, including police dispatchers, 911 call-takers, and 311 customer service representatives.
+It takes over 175 people to operate the ECC, including police and fire dispatchers, 911 call-takers, 311 customer service representatives, and dedicated support staff.
 If you're looking for a career that is both challenging and rewarding, visit our Recruiting and Employment page.
 Visit the About ECC page to learn more, or the ECC History page for a deeper look at how the ECC has evolved since it was founded in 1931.

 Message from ECC Director Bill Vedra